 Average annual income

 A job in real estate is perfect if you don’t like doing the same tasks every workday.
-In this industry, you’ll meet new people (clients) and visit all kinds of properties—homes, flats, office spaces, you name it.
-To get started, check out what you need to do to become a real estate agent.
+In this industry, you’ll meet new people (clients) and visit all kinds of properties—homes, apartments, office spaces, you name it.

 6 ways to become a better real estate agent

 Making money as a realtor requires patience and grit.
 Since no day will ever be the same, you must adopt these attitudes and principles to make the most out of your job (whether it’s full-time or part-time).